localnetwork/hdmd_cart_popup/README.md

 ## How to use
 1. Download the file and upload it to /sites/all/modules
 2. Enable the module HDMD Cart Popup
-3. Add class "my-cart" to your menu(shopping cart with quantity) link in your menu.
+3. Add class "my-cart" to your menu(shopping cart with quantity) link in your user-menu.
 4. Enter the element id/class on the textfield of the link(shopping cart) menu which is "my-cart".

 ## Configuration